Jan. 6 panel probes Trump's 'siren call' to extremists

 Trump has said Cassidy’s account is not true.
 But Cipollone at Friday’s private session did not contradict earlier testimony.
 Raskin said the panel planned to use “a lot” of Cipollone’s testimony.

-The panel is expected to highlight a meeting on Dec.
+The panel is also highlighting a meeting on Dec.
 18, 2020, at the White House in which former Trump lawyers Rudy Giuliani and Sidney Powell, one-time Trump national security adviser Michael Flynn and others floated ideas for overturning the election results, Raskin told CBS over the weekend.

 On Dec.
 19, Trump would send the tweet beckoning supporters to Washington for the Jan.
 6 rally, the day Congress was set to certify the Electoral College count: “Big protest in D.C. on January 6th.
 Be there, will be wild!”